fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-20-microsoft_windows_gdi32_setenhmetafilebits.md

 # Overview

-One of my fuzzing harness triggered a crash in **GDI32!SetEnhMetaFileBits** function when it tries to copy a user-controlled data to a local dynamically allocated memory space.
-The crash was analyzed to be a **Read Access Violation** and marked as **PROBABLY_NOT_EXPLOITABLE**.
-After doing a bit of debugging I found out that it could be leveraged into an **Information Leakage**.
+One of my fuzzing harness triggered a crash in **GDI32!SetEnhMetaFileBits** function which turned out to be a vulnerability.
+The crash happens when it tries to copy a user-controlled data to a local dynamically allocated memory space.
+However due to the lack of memory initialization, the allocated buffer is left unfilled and allows the attacker to exploit this vulnerability to achieve **Information Leakage**.

 # Crash Analysis